 Latent Separation Boundary.
-With the verifications above and the previous work of analyzing the latent space of generative models [7, 54-56], we assume that there exists a separation boundary which separates groups of molecules for each molecular property (e.g., drug-like and drug-unlike) and the normal vector of the separation boundary defines a latent direction which controls the degree of the property value (in Fig. 1).
+With the verifications above and the previous work of analyzing the latent space of generative models [8, 48-50], we assume that there exists a separation boundary which separates groups of molecules for each molecular property (e.g., drug-like and drug-unlike) and the normal vector of the separation boundary defines a latent direction which controls the degree of the property value (in Fig. 1).
 When z moves toward and crosses the boundary, the molecular properties change accordingly (e.g., from drug-unlike to drug-like).
 A perfect separation boundary would have molecules with different properties well separated on different sides.
-From that, we can find a separation boundary for each molecular property with a unit normal vector $n \in \mathbf{R}^l$, such that the distance from any sample z to the separation boundary as:
+From that, we can find a separation boundary for each molecular property with a unit normal vector $n \in \mathbb{R}^l$ , such that